Hayes asked broker to pick up 1,000 stg meal tab, Libor trial hears

 “I really appreciate this, I reckon with wine and service it will be about 1,000 GBP which I know is hefty,” Hayes wrote in the email shown to the court.

-Britain’s Serious Fraud Office has charged Hayes with eight counts of conspiracy to defraud between August 2006 and September 2010, a criminal offense that can carry a jail sentence of 10 years.
+Britain’s Serious Fraud Office has charged Hayes with eight counts of conspiracy to defraud between August 2006 and September 2010, a criminal offence that can carry a jail sentence of 10 years.

-Hayes has pleaded not guilty and is expected to lay out his defense next month in the trial which is scheduled to last well into August.
+Hayes has pleaded not guilty and is expected to lay out his defence next month in the trial which is scheduled to last well into August.

 Prosecutors allege Hayes, 35, was motivated by greed when he set up a network of traders and brokers at some of the world’s most influential financial institutions and pressured others to move benchmark rates in directions that benefited his trading book.
 Libor or the London interbank offered rate has become a benchmark for roughly $450 trillion of financial contracts from mortgages to loans worldwide.